raphaelw/data-science-bootcamp/README.md

 [**Project:**](05_week/project/metabase_aws_hosted.png) Metabase dashboard deployed on AWS.

-[**Presentation:**](05_week/project/lyrics_graph.ipynb) Use lyrics data from week 4 to create a clustered [map](05_week/project/lyrics_map.pdf) of songs using the ForceAtlas2 algorithm available in Gephi.
+[**Presentation:**](05_week/project/lyrics_graph.ipynb) Used lyrics data from week 4 to create a clustered [map](05_week/project/lyrics_map.pdf) of songs using the ForceAtlas2 algorithm available in Gephi.
 It uses physical modelling of masses and springs to visualize a graph.
 The approach failed most likely due to curse of dimensionality.

 ## Week 6